canaknesil/canaknesil.github.io/CV.md

 #### Programming languages and areas at which I have a good experience

 - C, C++, Java, Scheme, Lisp, Julia, Matlab, Python
+- FPGA design with VHDL, verification with Systemverilog (using both Xilinx and Intel (Altera) design tools)
+- Cryptanalysis with power side-channel analysis
+- Machine Learning (supervised and unsupervised)
 - Parallel programming with pthread library, MPI, CUDA, and MicroC/OS
-- FPGA design with VHDL, verification with Systemverilog (using both Xilinx and Intel (Altera) design tools)
 - Embedded real-time platform and software development with Nios II soft-processor and MicroC/OS
 - Embedded software development with Linux
 - Embedded software development directly on processor in AVR Assembly, MIPS Assembly, and C